hpe-storage/python-3parclient/docs/index.rst

 HTTP REST calls to talk with an HP 3PAR drive array. distribution containing tools for working with
 `3PAR Storage Arrays <http://www.3par.com>`_.
-work with MongoDB from Python.
+.
 This documentation attempts to explain everything you need to know to use **HP3PARClient**.

 :doc:`installation`